 - Paris is the most visited city on earth so be prepared for some crowds and lines pretty much any time of the year, but summers can be particularly crazy.
 Try to visit the most popular attractions (e.g., Versailles, Louvre, Orsay) in the mornings near opening or alternatively later in the afternoons for the best experience.
 Also check for evening hours as many museums have late opening hours on certain days of the week which are often less crowded times to visit.
 Evening hours can also make it easier to see more attractions in a single day.

-- For some of the attractions it is recommended that you book ahead.
-These currently include the wine tasting experience and the Paris movie walking tour.
+- For some of the attractions you will need to book ahead.
+These currently include things like the wine tasting experience, guided Eiffel Tower tour, as well as some museums like the Louvre.
 The guidebook will have the information you need to make any reservations.
 I would organize these tours as soon you know when you plan to visit to ensure you get a spot on your desired date as they are both popular.

 - Most attractions in Paris shut down for at least one day per week.
 Smaller attractions may have limited hours and may only be open a few days each week.
 Also attractions may be closed or partially closed for long periods of time for restoration work.
 It is always a good idea to check their website or call ahead before setting out.